Visharad18/fitness/README.md

 ## Installation
 1. Download [Composer](https://getcomposer.org/doc/00-intro.md) or update `composer self-update`.
 2. Clone this repo in your htdocs directory.
-3. Run the schema.sql file in root directory.
+3. Run the schema.sql file in root directory and change Lines 266-268 & 309-311 in config/app.php with your MySQL username & password.
 4. Modify start.bat by adding paths to your Apache, MySQL and PHP installations, save and run it.